xitu/gold-miner/article/2020/4-useful-javascript-design-patterns-you-should-know.md

 # 4 Useful JavaScript Design Patterns You Should Know

-#### Learn the design patterns in the front end through 4 real cases.

 ![Photo by [Neven Krcmarek](https://unsplash.com/@nevenkrcmarek?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/9820/0*0VPoIQRlovWvRq4d)

 I wonder if you are as confused about the design patterns as I was before.
 In my case, I developed my own personal projects before, with almost no thought of design.
 Therefore, there are many design defects and code implementation defects, which bring a lot of trouble for later maintenance and development iterations.